-Just because you're caring for an elderly loved one doesn't mean you have to cancel the annual family vacation.
+You don't have to cancel the annual family vacation just because a family member is now older.
 With a little planning, you can still get away and have an enjoyable time.

 Registered nurse Renata Gelman, clinical manager for Partners in Care, an affiliate of The Visiting Nurse Service of New York, shared with AgingCare.com her tips for planning a vacation with an elderly loved one:

 Get doctor clearance.
 Consult with the elder's primary care physician before booking any travel to discuss these issues: Is the destination you've chosen appropriate for your parent's abilities and limitations?
 Do they need any special vaccinations?
 Are there medications or supplements to help if anxiety or another mental health arises?
 Get prescriptions for all your parent's medications and get them filled before you leave.